When do we speak of dry eyes?

 Not all patients with dry eyes display the same symptoms.
-Typical symptoms often appear in combinations.
+Typical symptoms often appear in combinations and include:

 - feeling of something in your eye